DakshNathani/Rust_DC_App_2024/Learning Resources + Minitask/README.md

     ```

     c) I've seemed to get a hang on ownership, but this is tripping me up.
 What is this?
 What can it do?
 Are there any drawbacks?
 How is it different from borrowing or taking ownership?
+   Ans) This function takes S which is a mutable string and appends the data of the string without creating a new copy.
+Its drawback is can only do 1 mutable borrowing a a time.
+Taking ownership transfers full control of the data to the function, preventing further use in the caller unless ownership is returned.
+But this does not happens here
     ```rust
     fn modify_string(s: &mut String) {
     	s.push_str("This is pushed");